twosavoie/gen-ai-recipe-chatbot/README.md

-gti# Setting up to run scripts using the openai API with Python.
+# Setting up to run scripts using the openai API with Python.

 The script will be run in a virtual environment.
 Start by creating a virtual environment: